Frisbee: History

 In 1964, Ed Headrick was hired as Wham-O's general manager and vice president of marketing.
 Headrick redesigned the Pluto Platter by reworking the mold, mainly to remove the names of the planets, but fortuitously increasing the rim thickness and mass in the process, creating a more controllable disc that could be thrown with higher accuracy.

 A memorial disc containing some of the ashes of Ed Headrick, on display at Ripley's Believe It or Not!, London.

 Wham-O changed their marketing strategy to promote Frisbee use as a new sport, and sales increased.
 In 1964, the first professional model went on sale.
 Headrick patented its design; it featured raised ridges (the "Rings of Headrick") that were claimed to stabilize flight.
+In 1969 Michigan proclaimed July 6th of that year as Frisbee Day in recognition of the sport.

 Headrick became known as the father of Frisbee sports; he founded the International Frisbee Association and appointed Dan Roddick as its head.
 Roddick began establishing North American Series (NAS) tournament standards for various Frisbee sports, such as Freestyle, Guts, Double Disc Court, and overall events.
 Headrick later helped to develop the sport of disc golf, which was first played with Frisbees and later with more aerodynamic beveled-rim discs, by inventing standardized targets called "pole holes".
 When Headrick died, he was cremated, and his ashes were molded into memorial discs and given to family and close friends and sold to benefit The Ed Headrick Memorial Museum.

 In 1998, the Frisbee was inducted into the National Toy Hall of Fame.
-In addition, many championships have sprung up around the world and the sport has become very popular, with nine-time champion Miguel Larrañaga from Spain being the leading exponent of frisbee throwing.
+Many championships have sprung up around the world and the sport became very popular, with nine-time champion Miguel Larrañaga from Spain being the leading exponent of frisbee throwing.